clearlysid/clearlysid.github.io/README.md

 ### Objectives of this project

+- [x] Understand how Jekyll and Github Pages Work
+- [x] Learn SASS & Markdown
-* Build a website where I can document and showcase my work
+- [ ] Build a website where I can document and showcase my work
-* Learn SASS & Markdown
-* Understand how Jekyll and Github Pages Work
+- [ ] Basic Javascript Animations

 ### To-Do List

 - [x] Create maintainance page and deploy
-- [ ] Write footer note'
-- [ ] Break SASS files into partials
-- [ ]

 ### Notes for self

 * Page title tag is in head include. set accordingly.
-*